David E. Dismukes, Ph.D., Consulting Economist

 taylordeshotels@acadianconsulting.com

-Taylor Deshotels has five years of experience working in energy and regulatory matters.
-Over the past five years, Mr. Deshotels has participated in a wide variety of regulatory proceedings as well as having conducted general energy and environmental research.
+Taylor Deshotels has seven years of experience working in energy and regulatory matters.
+Over the past seven years, Mr. Deshotels has participated in a wide variety of regulatory proceedings as well as having conducted general energy and environmental research.

 Mr. Deshotels assisted in the development and estimation of the Louisiana GHG inventory which was used by the Governor’s Climate Change Task Force and assisted in the analysis of onshore infrastructure supporting offshore oil and gas activities in the Gulf of Mexico region and along the Atlantic Seaboard for the Bureau of Ocean Energy Management (“BOEM”).
 Mr. Deshotels regularly assists Dr. Dismukes in the examination of natural gas market trends and industrial development along the GOM, including those associated with energy transition activities.
 Mr. Deshotels also aids in research efforts supporting ACG testimony and written reports.